-- 1. Engine brake (optional transmission shifter)
+- 1. Gear shift stalk (option)

 - 2. Tilt/telescope lever

 - Turn signal/wiper/lights

 The turn signal lever is mounted on the left side of the steering column.
 The lever controls several functions: turn signal, high beam, and windshield wiper control.
-The turn signal lever will only operate when the key is in the ignition in the ACC position.
+The turn signals will only operate when the key is in the ignition in the ACC or ON position.